Mask and Restore: Blind Backdoor Defense at Test Time with Masked Autoencoder: Conclusion

 \section{Conclusion}

-In this paper, we study the novel yet practical task of blind backdoor defense at test time, in particular for black-box models.
-We use generic image generation models (\ie, MAE) to detect triggers and restore the clean images.
-Our method focuses on the most popular local-patch triggers, but also generalizes well to medium-sized triggers like color curves (Fig.~\ref{fig:topology}).
-Extension to global triggers is left as an interesting future work.
+In this paper, we study the novel yet practical task of blind backdoor defense at test time, in particular for local attacks and black-box models.
+We devise a general framework of \textit{Blind Defense with Masked AutoEncoder} (BDMAE) to detect triggers and restore images.
+Extensive experiments on four benchmarks under various backdoor attack settings verify its effectiveness and generalizability.